kyma-project/kyma/docs/service-catalog/docs/01-01-service-catalog.md

 - Bind the services to the applications through Secrets.

 >**NOTE:** Kyma uses the Service Catalog based on the one provided by [Kubernetes](https://github.com/kubernetes-incubator/service-catalog).
 Kyma also supports the experimental version of the Service Catalog without api-server and etcd.
 Read [this](#details-experimental-features) document for more information.
-Kyma supports an experimental feature of ServiceCatalog where you can run it without api-server and etcd.
-You can read more about that [here](#experimental-features)